Explore the beaches, caves and Maori sites of the Coromandel Peninsula.

 Day 9 Wellington

-Leave Hawke's Bay this morning and make your way to the capital city of Wellington.
-This five and a half hour drive passes through rolling countryside, sheep farms, and the town of Norsewood.
-Drop off your hire car upon arrival and you'll have the rest of the day to explore at leisure.
+Today make your way to the Rorotura airport in time for your onward flight to Wellington, the capital city of New Zealand.
+The rest of the day to explore at leisure.
 We can arrange a night tour of Zealandia, a wildlife reserve where you might spot the elusive kiwi as dusk falls.